Is Investing in Government Debt in 2025 Profitable? Returns, Risks, and a Real Comparison

 The current appeal of government debt lies in the rise of interest rates driven by the European Central Bank.
 This increase has significantly boosted returns, which in many cases exceed 3%, offering a safer and more profitable investment option than the stock market in times of uncertainty.

-Strategies for investing in government debt
+Strategies for Investing in Government Debt

 One of the most effective strategies for optimizing investments in government debt is the bond ladder.
 This technique involves diversifying capital into securities with different maturity dates.
 By doing so, you secure a predictable and steady income while adapting to fluctuations in interest rates.